D-Link's 5G router speeds into CES 2019

-The 5G NR Enhanced Gateway (DWR-2010) debuting at CES 2019 is D-Link's first -- but likely not the last -- entry into the buzzy 5G mobile broadband technology space.
-Like many regions for 5G, you won't be able to get it until later in 2019, though.
+The 5G NR Enhanced Gateway (DWR-2010) debuting at CES 2019 is D-Link's first entry into the buzzy 5G mobile broadband technology space.
+But you won't be able to get it until later in 2019.

 Specs include: